robert/robert.github.com/_posts/2100-01-01-systems-design.md

 We provide Steveslist smartphone apps for both iOS and Android.
 They are conceptually very similar to our single-page web app.
 Both our smartphone and web apps make HTTP requests to our servers.
 Then our servers receive these requests, do some work and return an HTTP response.
 Finally, both our smartphone and web apps update their display in order to communicate with the user.

 Since our smartphone apps are performing the same operations as the web app (for example, create listing, send message, etc), they can usually even send their requests to the exact same URLs as the web app.
 The only extra work that we have to do is to develop the frontends of the apps themselves.
+Some frameworks even make it possible to write mobile apps using JavaScript, allowing you to reuse code and logic across platforms.

 ## Steveslist API